fluidware/fluidsurveys-docs/chapters/Analyze/reports.rst

 .. note::

 	All Reports will be available via "Share Reports", despite having a Password.
-While "Share Individiaul Report" does not have a password associated with a Report, and does provide specific options to be disabled, if you would rather share 1 Report at a time as opposed to all Reports, please refer to "Share Individual Reports"
+While "Share Individual Report" does not have a password associated with a Report, and does provide specific options to be disabled, if you would rather share 1 Report at a time as opposed to all Reports, please refer to "Share Individual Reports"